couchbaselabs/node-ottoman/vuepress/guides/query-builder.md

 > SELECT COUNT(\`ottoman\`) AS odm,MAX(\`amount\`) FROM \`collection-name\` USE KEYS ['airlineR_8093','airlineR_8094'] LET amount_val = 10,size_val = 20 WHERE ((price > amount_val AND price IS NOT NULL) OR auto > 10 OR amount = 10) AND ((price2 > 1.99 AND price2 IS NOT NULL) AND ((price3 > 1.99 AND price3 IS NOT NULL) OR id = '20')) ORDER BY size = 'DESC' LIMIT 10 OFFSET 1

-### Build Query with parameters and function parameters
+### Build a query by using parameters and function parameters

 ```ts
 const select = [{ $field: 'address' }];